verilator Arguments

 -Wwarn-lint

 Enable all lint-related warning messages (note that by default, they are already enabled), but do not affect style messages.
-This is equivalent to -Wwarn-ALWCOMBORDER -Wwarn-ASCRANGE -Wwarn-BSSPACE -Wwarn-CASEINCOMPLETE -Wwarn-CASEOVERLAP -Wwarn-CASEWITHX -Wwarn-CASEX -Wwarn-CASTCONST -Wwarn-CMPCONST -Wwarn-COLONPLUS -Wwarn-IMPLICIT -Wwarn-IMPLICITSTATIC -Wwarn-LATCH -Wwarn-MISINDENT -Wwarn-NEWERSTD -Wwarn-PINMISSING -Wwarn-REALCVT -Wwarn-STATICVAR -Wwarn-UNSIGNED -Wwarn-WIDTHTRUNC -Wwarn-WIDTHEXPAND -Wwarn-WIDTHXZEXPAND.
+This is equivalent to -Wwarn-ALWCOMBORDER -Wwarn-ASCRANGE -Wwarn-BSSPACE -Wwarn-CASEINCOMPLETE -Wwarn-CASEOVERLAP -Wwarn-CASEWITHX -Wwarn-CASEX -Wwarn-CASTCONST -Wwarn-CMPCONST -Wwarn-COLONPLUS -Wwarn-IMPLICIT -Wwarn-IMPLICITSTATIC -Wwarn-LATCH -Wwarn-MISINDENT -Wwarn-NEWERSTD -Wwarn-PREPROCZERO -Wwarn-PINMISSING -Wwarn-REALCVT -Wwarn-STATICVAR -Wwarn-UNSIGNED -Wwarn-WIDTHTRUNC -Wwarn-WIDTHEXPAND -Wwarn-WIDTHXZEXPAND.

 -Wwarn-style